top of page

 Debt

 Another important factor to consider is the level of debt.
-It is crucial to assess whether a business has manageable debt that can be repaid within a three-year period.
-This is calculated by dividing total long-term debt by earnings.
-Based on my analysis, Lam Research has 1,17 years of earnings in debt, which is well within the three-year range.
-In fact, Lam Research has not exceeded three years of earnings in debt since 2016, highlighting its consistent financial discipline.
-This suggests that debt is not a concern and is unlikely to pose an issue moving forward.
+It is essential to evaluate whether a company carries a manageable amount that could be repaid within three years using its earnings.
+This can be assessed by dividing total long-term debt by annual earnings.
+Based on my analysis, Lam Research has only 0,7 years of earnings in debt, which is comfortably within the three-year threshold.
+In fact, the company has not exceeded this level since 2016, reflecting consistent financial discipline.
+This indicates that Lam Research’s debt position is well under control and unlikely to pose a risk going forward.

 Risks